FlowFuse/website/development/packaging.md

 - If a Node-RED plugin/node should start with `flowforge-nr-`
 - Installers or Orchestration projects are named without the leading `flowforge-` e.g. `installer` or `helm`

+### Settings

+- A rule should be added under the projects `settings/branches` to prevent pushing directly to the `main` branch

 ### Content

 All Git Repositories must contain the following files: